 - Injections: Corticosteroid injections have been shown to reduce pain and improve function, according to research in Osteoarthritis and Cartilage.

 In severe cases of OA, surgical options may be required.
-Total Knee Replacement (TKR) is a common procedure, while Unicompartmental Knee Replacement (UKR) is an option for localized arthritis.
+Total Knee Replacement (TKR) is a common procedure, while Unicompartmental Knee Replacement (UKR) is an option if just a small section of the knee is arthritic it tends to be the inside in the majority of cases.
+Your surgeon will be the one to advise on the best one for you.

 - TKR: TKR can significantly improve pain, function, and quality of life, as noted in The Journal of Bone & Joint Surgery.